CatChenal/MCCE4-Alpha/README.md

 </p>

 ## Welcome to the **MCCE4-Alpha**!
-- This is a testing version of MCCE4 development.
-Please let us know about questions or comments!

 In this guide walks you through calculating electrostatic potentials from a biomolecular structure.

 🚀 **Get Started Now:** [**MCCE4 GitHub**](https://github.com/GunnerLab/MCCE4-Alpha)